Luce/ACLS Dissertation Fellowships in American Art 2021 (up to $42,000)

-Applications are open for the Luce/ACLS Dissertation Fellowships in American Art 2020/2021.
-The Fellowships are designated for graduate students at any stage of PhD dissertation research or writing.
-Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2020 for the 2020-21 academic year.
+ACLS invites applications for Luce/ACLS Dissertation Fellowships in American Art 2021, which are designated for graduate students at any stage of PhD dissertation research or writing.

 - Be a PhD candidate in a department of art history in the United States.
 A student with an appropriate project whose degree will be granted by another department is eligible only if the principal dissertation advisor is in a department of art history.
 (Students preparing theses for the Master of Fine Arts degree are not eligible.)

-- Have a dissertation focused on a topic in the history of the visual arts of the United States.
+- Have a dissertation focused on a topic in the history of the visual arts of the United States, including all facets of Native American art.
 Projects should be focused foremost on the art object and/or image and employ an art-historical or visual studies approach.
 Although the topic may be historically and/or theoretically grounded, proposals whose emphases are predominantly socio-historical will not be considered.

 - Have completed all requirements for the PhD except the dissertation before beginning fellowship tenure.

 - Have not previously applied for this fellowship more than once.

 - Be a US citizen, permanent resident, or DACA recipient.

 Scholars asked to review applications in this program are instructed to use the following three criteria:

 - The quality of the proposal with regard to its methodology, scope, theoretical framework, and grounding in the relevant scholarly literature.

 - The potential of the project to advance the field of study in art history, both generally and in the specific field(s) it engages.